-OT refers to an every day activities that people do as individual, in families and with communities to occupy time and bring meaning and purpose to life.
+OT refers to everyday activities that people do as an individual, in families and with communities to occupy time and bring meaning and purpose to life.
 Occupations include things people need to want to and are expected to do.

 Services under OT/ Conditions we support

 Autism and related disorders ( Rett’s Syndrome, Asperger’s syndrome).

 Cerebral palsy and other numerological disorders( Encephalitis, Epilepsy).